vashish1/Dev/README.md

 #### Version of API :  V1.0

-# API Documentation Example
+# API Documentation
-This API uses `POST` request to communicate and HTTP [response codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) to indenticate status and errors.
  All responses come in standard JSON.
 All requests must include a `content-type` of `application/json` and the body must be valid JSON.

-## Response Codes
 ### Response Codes
 ```
 200: Success